amlwwalker/got-qt/README.md

 ### Development

 1. In config.json, make sure that hotloading is set to true
+	* **Please Note** hotloading must be disabled when in production mode and on mobile devices
+2. Make sure you have run `packr` in the `qt/` directory Whenever a change to config.json is made
 2. Run the application with `GOPATH/src/$USER/$PROJECTNAME/deploy/darwin/got-qt/Contents/MacOS/got-qt`
 3. Navigate with your editor of choice to `qml/` - this is where all the UI files are kept.
 4. For now you will be editing loader.qml.
 This file is configured for hotloading. loader-production.qml is for when the code is to be compiled into the application for deployment.
 This is necessary because the finder app runs under a different user space to you.